The Directors of your Company are pleased to present the 17th Annual

 associates will ultimately hold 89% of the Equity of JAPL and the

 balance 11% will be held by the Government of Arunachal Pradesh.

 For the 2700 MW Lower Siang Hydro-Electric Project, CEA approval was

-For 500 MW Hirong Hydro-electric Project, Detailed Project Report has
+For 500 MW Hirong Hydro Power Project, CEA has accorded Techno-Economic

 3. JAYPEE POWERGRID LIMITED (JPL)